 Emarketer says that $101 billion was spent on mobile ads globally last year.

-In the context of dashing market evolution and severe competition, it’s vital to identify the most effective mobile app advertisement methods for your application and keep up with trends as new ad channels – such as Apple Search Ads – appear.
+In the context of dashing market evolution and severe competition, it’s vital to identify the most effective mobile app advertisement methods for your application and keep up with mobile marketing trends as new ad channels – such as Apple Search Ads – appear.

 So how do you do it, exactly?

-Mobile app advertising overview
+Mobile app advertising guide

 How to advertise an app